Azure-Samples/ms-identity-ciam-javascript-tutorial/1-Authentication/4-sign-in-device-code/README.md

 </details>

-#### Choose the Azure AD for Customers tenant where you want to create your applications
+#### Choose the Microsoft Entra External ID tenant where you want to create your applications

 To manually register the apps, as a first step you'll need to:

 1. Sign in to the [Azure portal](https://portal.azure.com).
-1. If your account is present in more than one directory, make sure you're using the directory that contains your Azure AD for Customers tenant:
+1. If your account is present in more than one directory, make sure you're using the directory that contains your external tenant:
     1. Select the **Directories + subscriptions** icon in the portal toolbar.
-    1. On the **Portal settings | Directories + subscriptions** page, find your Azure AD for Customers tenant in the Directory name list, and then select **Switch**
+    1. On the **Portal settings | Directories + subscriptions** page, find your external tenant in the Directory name list, and then select **Switch**

 #### Create User Flows

 Please refer to: [Tutorial: Create user flow in Azure Active Directory CIAM](https://github.com/microsoft/entra-previews/blob/PP2/docs/3-Create-sign-up-and-sign-in-user-flow.md)

-> :information_source: To enable password reset in Customer Identity Access Management (CIAM) in Azure Active Directory (Azure AD), please refer to: [Tutorial: Enable self-service password reset](https://github.com/microsoft/entra-previews/blob/PP2/docs/4-Enable-password-reset.md)
+> :information_source: To enable password reset in Microsoft Entra External ID in Azure Active Directory (Azure AD), please refer to: [Tutorial: Enable self-service password reset](https://github.com/microsoft/entra-previews/blob/PP2/docs/4-Enable-password-reset.md)

 #### Add External Identity Providers